yzhong52/ThinVesselSegmentation/README.md

 ========================
 This is my master project about segmentation on 3D thin vessels.
 The project was build with Visual Studio 2010 with 64-bit Windows 7.

+We know that OpenCV does not support 3D that well.
+The projects contains a lot of data structures as well as image processing function for 3D datas.
+If you are working with 3D data and want something as a head start, this should be a very good choice.

 Dependencies
 ========================